tracyscott/ChromatikDataviz/README.md

 ## Installation

-* Download the latest release from the [releases page](https://github.com/tracyscott/chromatikdataviz/releases).
+* Download the latest `chromatik-dataviz.jar` release from the [releases page](https://github.com/tracyscott/chromatikdataviz/releases).
 * Drag and drop the downloaded JAR file into your Chromatik project.

 ## Usage